frogmon-dev/korean-roman/README.md

 All rights reserved.

-This software is based on the original PHP code by Kijin Sung, and has been translated to Python by [Your Name].
+This software is based on the original PHP code by Kijin Sung, and has been translated to Python by Frogmon Corp.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to